percona/pbm-docs/docs/features/point-in-time-recovery.md

 * **Physical backups**

-    During a physical backup, point-in-time recovery routine is not disabled and continues to save oplog slices in parallel with a backup snapshot operation.
+    During a physical backup, the point-in-time recovery routine is not disabled and continues to save oplog slices in parallel with a backup snapshot operation.

 Thereby if a backup snapshot is large and takes hours to make, all oplog events are saved for it ensuring point-in-time recovery to any timestamp.